-However, the starkly different environment that hybrid work presents means that leaders have to take a different approach to managing their teams, taking each employee’s personal circumstances like childcare, mental health, and health-risk concerns into their staffing, scheduling and coordinating decisions.
+However, the starkly different environment in hybrid working means that leaders have to take a different approach to manage their teams, taking each employee’s personal circumstances like childcare, mental health, and health-risk concerns into their staffing, scheduling and coordinating decisions.

 Identifying low psychological safety remotely

-When it comes to communication, chat messages and virtual meetings strip away much of the non-verbal cues that observant managers may be able to pick up on to judge an employee’s interest in work and level of psychological safety.
+When it comes to communication in hybrid working settings, chat messages and virtual meetings strip away much of the non-verbal cues that observant managers may be able to pick up on to judge an employee’s interest in work and level of psychological safety.